 Salivary glands are made up of small groups of cells called glands, which are connected to the inside of the mouth by long, thin channels called ducts.
 The glands make the chemicals in the saliva, which travels down the ducts and into the mouth.

-The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration.
+The diagnosis can also be made after the entire tumour is removed in a procedure called a resection.
 The tissue is then sent to a pathologist who examines it under a microscope.

 Under the microscope, Warthin tumours have a distinct look.
 At least some of the tumour will be made up of large pink epithelial cells.
 Pathologists describe these cells as oncocytic.
 The cells connect to form two rows, which pathologists describe as bilayered.
 The tissue below these cells is filled with small round immune cells called lymphocytes.
 Because of the large number of lymphocytes, a Warthin tumour can sometimes be confused for a type of immune organ called a lymph node.